Boca Raton woman abducted at Publix, robbed

 Police said the subjects drove the victim to another Publix on Commercial Boulevard in Oakland Park and forced her to go to the Western Union desk and have someone wire her money or they would kill her.

-The victim complied and had an out-of-state relative wire her some money.
+The victim complied and had an out-of-state relative wire her some money, police said.
 Once she got the funds, she gave the money to the subjects and they released her unharmed.

 She went to the Broward Sheriff’s Office’s Oakland Park substation and reported the incident.

+“That just doesn’t even make sense because there’s so many ATMs at every Publix, so why would they drive her all the way back from Boca?
+That’s very scary,” said Lori Friedheim.
+“Again, as a woman by myself, I would never ever get in the car or anything like that.
+I would never.”

-Police describe the female subject as being between 45 and 50 years old and standing 5 feet 8 inches with a heavy build.
-She was last seen wearing knee-ripped blue jeans and a white shirt with gold hoop earrings that are possibly damaged, and had dirty blonde hair tied in a ponytail.
+Police describe the female subject as being between 45 and 50 years old and standing 5 feet, 8 inches tall with a heavy build.
+She was last seen wearing knee-ripped blue jeans and a white shirt with gold hoop earrings that are possibly damaged and had dirty blonde hair tied in a ponytail.

+“She should’ve been watching and looking around instead of just giving them directions and not knowing what’s going on,” said Warren.
+“I don’t give directions.
+They want someone, go find someone else.”

-The male subject is also described as being 45 and 50 years old and standing 5 feet 2 inches with a slim build.
+The male subject is also described as being 45 and 50 years old and standing 5 feet, 2 inches tall with a slim build.
 He was last seen wearing a blue windbreaker with a V-neck shirt underneath and black pants.
-He was clean-shaven with short dark hair.
+He was clean-shaven with short, dark hair.

 The pair may be traveling in a tan Honda Odyssey.